 - A quorum of the Executive Board of Directors for voting purposes shall be defined as five (5) Executive Board of Director members.

-- Members of the Executive Board of Directors must have been in attendance during three (3) of the previous six (6) regular Regional meetings and three (3) of the previous six (6) regular Executive Board of Directors meetings in order to cast votes.
+- Members of the Executive Board of Directors must have been in attendance during three (3) of the previous five (5) regular Regional meetings and three (3) of the previous five (5) regular Executive Board of Directors meetings in order to cast votes.

 - The purpose of the Trails Committee is to establish a statewide interconnecting ATV trail system.
-This is to be accomplished by coordinating efforts between existing ATV clubs, assisting new clubs in getting started, and working to resolve landowner issues beyond a club’s ability.
-The members of this committee will also perform periodic inspections of trails and offer assistance in construction design/layout or maintenance methods.
+This is to be accomplished by coordinating efforts between existing ATV clubs, assisting new clubs in getting started.

 - ATV Maine’s Board of Directors will elect a Trails Vice President.
-The Trails Vice President will be responsible for the trail expansions in Maine and also be Chairperson of the Trails Committee.
+The Trails Vice President will be responsible for the trails expansion in Maine and also be Chairperson of the Trails Committee.
 Duties and responsibilities will be in accordance with the ATV Maine Job Description.